 The police are now issuing Court Attendance Notices to attend court 8 weeks from the date of being charged or more.
 If you have received a Court Attendance Notice this may be very worrying.
 You may prefer that the matter be dealt with quickly.
 It may be possible to have your matter listed before the Court and dealt with at an earlier date.
 We have successfully liaised with the Courts and the Police to have some matters listed early and settled quickly.
 Please contact Fourtree Lawyers on 1300 529 444 to see if your matter qualifies.

 A Drug Driving charge is very different to a Drink Driving charge.
-The prosecution is not required to prove the driver was affected by drugs; they just need to establish that drugs were present at the time the driver was tested.
+The prosecution is not required to prove the driver was affected by drugs; they need to establish that drugs were present when the driver was tested.

 The NSW Police have the power to pull you over and ask you to participate in a Random Drug Test.
 The driver is required to undertake a “lick test”.
 If this test comes back positive, a second drug test will be carried out, and if this shows a positive reading, the driver will be charged.

 The test administered by the Police for suspected Drug Driving can detect a range of drugs which include the following –